ocaml/dune/doc/documentation.rst

 Prerequisites
 =============

-Documentation in jbuilder is done courtesy of the odoc_ tool.
-Therefore, to generate documentation in jbuilder, you will need to install this tool.
+Documentation in dune is done courtesy of the odoc_ tool.
+Therefore, to generate documentation in dune, you will need to install this tool.
 This should likely be done with opam:

 ::